RedHatSatellite/sat6_scripts/README.md

 to extracting the transferred content to disk.

-Once the content has been extracted, a sync can be triggered (-s) of all repositories belonging to a sync plan, defined in the config.yml
+Once the content has been extracted, a sync can be triggered (-s) of all repositories belonging to a sync plan, defined in the config file.

 ```
 usage: sat_import.py [-h] -o ORG -d DATE [-s]